openplans/openblock-old/docs/widgets.rst

 -------------------- ------------------------------------------------------------
   item.title          The headline or title of the item.
 -------------------- ------------------------------------------------------------
-  item.internal_url   If the item is hosted by openblock, this is a link to the
+  item.internal_url   If the item is hosted by OpenBlock, this is a link to the
-                      openblock page about the item.
+                      OpenBlock page about the item.
 -------------------- ------------------------------------------------------------
   item.external_url   If the item is hosted by an outside site, this is a link to
                       the item.